XT60/Dynamic-lights-2D/README.md

 ## 🛠️ How is it different from classic solution?
 Well, firstly, what I was trying to accomplish was to cast as little rays and create a polygon with as little vertices as possible.
-So at the begining of the main polygon-exctracting function I sort all the points by an angle relative to the current mouse position.
-In the v1 version I changed it a little by not directly calculating angles with the trigonometric functions and instead using the matrix determinant to determine the points's order.
-After sorting I calculate how many walls intersect with the light ray at the relative 0 angle, so that while iterating through points I can keep walls that currently can be intersected by light ray and not applying the line intersection algorithm to every wall.
-Also while iterating I keep a top_wall value that represents wall that was the closeest in latest itertion, this way I can reduce amout of points to minimum by placing exactly 2 (start and end of section) points on every wall that appears in the solution except the first wall in the sollution.
+So at the beginning of the main polygon-extracting function I sort all the points by an angle relative to the current mouse position.
+In the v1 version I changed it a little by not directly calculating angles with the trigonometric functions and instead using the matrix determinant to determine the point's order.
+After sorting I calculate how many walls intersect with the light ray at the relative 0 angle, so that while iterating through points I can keep walls that currently can be intersected by the light ray and not applying the line intersection algorithm to every wall.
+Also, while iterating I keep a top_wall value that represents wall that was the closest in latest iteration, this way I can reduce amount of points to minimum by placing exactly 2 (start and end of section) points on every wall that appears in the solution except the first wall in the solution.
-So inn short:
+So in short:
 - sorting points by angle (retrieved by matrix determinant)
 - iterating through sorted points and for each casting a ray
 - not checking walls that will surely not intersect with the light ray
-- minimising amount of vertices that solution contains of For more insight I recomment checking my code yourself :)
+- minimising amount of vertices that solution contains of

 ### 🚩 Problems